Rohithprime/samsung-riscv/README.md

 # Documentation for the Samsung RISC-V Workshop

+Name - Rohith DR
+College - Global Academy of technology

+ **Note:** This repository is the same as [Rohith-DR/VSD_mini_internship](https://github.com/Rohith-DR/VSD_mini_internship), as both are owned by me.
+I have used it here because I participated both individually and as part of a workshop conducted in my college.

 Welcome to the documentation for the Samsung Semiconductor RISC-V Workshop!
 Using the VSDSquadron Mini RISC-V development board, this session investigates the open-source RISC-V architecture.
 As a pioneer in technology, Samsung is dedicated to developing RISC-V technology and encouraging creativity via cooperation and education.

  <p align="center">